kattaajay/AC209A_SlopeDetection/Report-IntroductionandEDA.md

 ![png](Report-IntroductionandEDA_files/Report-IntroductionandEDA_41_1.png)

-#### Comments:
+** Comments **
-* Plotting the sum of thigh angles at 38% percent GC, we see that there is a trend of roll angle distribution at the different reference slopes
+1. Plotting the sum of thigh angles at 38% percent GC, we see that there is a trend of roll angle distribution at the different reference slopes
-* with higher thigh angle values at 38% GC, there is a higher probability of walking uphill
+2. with higher thigh angle values at 38% GC, there is a higher probability of walking uphill